Radon in Berks County, Pennsylvania

 For a county-by-county breakdown of disclosure norms, mortgage requirements, and buyer/seller obligations, see the Radon and Home Sales in Pennsylvania guide.

-SB 760 School Testing Mandate in Berks County
+SB 760 Proposed School Testing Mandate in Berks County

-Pennsylvania Senate Bill 760 requires radon testing in every public school building constructed before 2014 that sits in an EPA Zone 1 county.
-Initial testing must be completed during the 2026–2027 academic year under ANSI-AARST MA-MFLB protocol, with mitigation required within six months of any confirmed result at or above 4.0 pCi/L. For Berks County school districts — which fall in Zone 1 — the mandate applies directly and will surface results across most pre-2014 buildings during the 2026–2027 window.
+Pennsylvania Senate Bill 760, if enacted as currently drafted, would require radon testing in every public school building constructed before 2014 that sits in an EPA Zone 1 county.
+Initial testing would be required to occur during the 2026–2027 academic year under ANSI-AARST MA-MFLB protocol, with mitigation required within six months of any confirmed result at or above 4.0 pCi/L. As of 2026 SB 760 remains in committee, so no testing mandate is currently in force.
+For Berks County school districts — which fall in Zone 1 — the proposed mandate would apply directly and, if enacted, would surface results across most pre-2014 buildings during the 2026–2027 window.
 For full compliance details, see the Pennsylvania Radon Compliance 2026 guide.

-PA Radon Hub connects Berks County homeowners with independent DEP-certified radon testing and mitigation professionals.
-All contractors verified against the PA Department of Environmental Protection Bureau of Radiation Protection directory.
+Submit your request and we will connect you with a DEP-certified professional serving Berks County.
+All providers verified against the PA Department of Environmental Protection Bureau of Radiation Protection directory.

 For detailed pricing by foundation type across Pennsylvania, see the Pennsylvania Radon Mitigation Cost Guide.